MiahDrao97/iter_z/README.md

 ```

 ### `all()`
 Determine if all remaining elements fulfill a condition.
-Scrolls back in place.
 The filter context is like the one in `where()`: It must define the method `fn filter(@TypeOf(filter_context), T) bool`.
 ```zig
 const is_even = struct {